sahilrajput03/learning_rust/README.md

 xxx note xxxx

 ### Simply use rust-analyzer and uninstall origianl rust vscode extension

+If you have some async code in your project then you must have a `rustfmt.toml` file in the root of your **ANY NESTED** project (with content: `edition = "2018"`) to make rust formatter work for that project too otherwise the files won't format at all.
+UPDATED AT: 4 FEB, 2022.

 Thats how tekipeps did, and it feels amazing as now i don't need to Cargo.toml in any opened folder in vscode so vsocode can format the files and `rustfmt.toml` works as expected!!
 Yikes!